soronity/chess/README.md

 ## Access the App

-Open your favorite browser and go to:
+Open your favorite browser and open the following URL in two different tabs:

 `http://localhost:3000`